-Prerequisite: None Corequisite: CHM 131 Local Prerequisite: DRE 098, DMA 010, DMA 020, and DMA 030 or ENG 002 with grade P2 and MAT 003 with grade P1 Local Corequisite: None accompany CHM 131.
+Prerequisite: None Corequisite: CHM 131

+Local Prerequisite: DRE 098, DMA 010, DMA 020, and DMA 030 or ENG 002 with grade P2 and

+This course is a Laboratory to accompany CHM 131.
 Emphasis is placed on Laboratory experiences that enhance materials presented in CHM 131.
 Upon completion, students should be able to utilize basic Laboratory procedures and apply them to chemical principles presented in CHM 131.
 This course has been approved for transfer under the CAA as a general education course in Natural Science.